 Many people might be a little worried that drinking homebrew can make them sick since it hasn’t been produced in a commercial facility.
 I personally had a few doubts when I got into homebrewing so I thought it would be a great opportunity to discuss why homebrew is generally very safe along with some possible issues that could come up if you aren’t careful.

 So, can homebrew make you sick?
-Because homebrewed beer has a moderate alcohol content and is acidic (low pH) it will kill any normal pathogens.
-In fact, beer was considered safer to drink than water at some points throughout history because of its ability to kill germs.
+Because homebrewed beer has a moderate alcohol content and is acidic (low pH) it will neutralize any normal pathogens.
+In fact, beer was considered safer to drink than water at some points throughout history because of its ability to neutralize germs.

 Homebrew beer will not make you sick

 Yes, if you drink a dozen bottles of homebrew then you probably will get sick – but that’s true of any beer because it has alcohol in it.
-If you drink enough of any alcoholic beverage, you’ll be throwing up and probably suffering a big hangover the next day.
+If you drink enough of anything, you’ll be throwing up and probably suffering a little bit the next day.

 That’s not what we are talking about here though.